 VHS, What Does It Mean

 Hollywood began using magnetic tape for recording in the 1950’s, but this technology was costly and unaffordable for everyday use.
-The 1970’s saw the meteoric rise of JVC, the Victory Company of Japan, and average citizens all over the country swarmed store to get their hands on this newly available technology, the U-matic, which became available in 1971.
+The 1970’s saw the meteoric rise of JVC, the Victory Company of Japan, and average citizens all over the country swarmed stores to get their hands on this newly available technology, the U-matic, which became available in 1971.
 The VHS would later become available in the United States in 1977 after a successful reveal in Japan in 1976.
-The Video Home System competed for years with Betamax, a Sony product.
+The Video Home System competed for years with Betamax, a Sony product that was released earlier and was technologically superior, but also vastly more expensive.
 You may even have some old Betamax cassettes in your collection, but hindsight tells us that VHS won its competition against Sony and became the preferred household product.
 Don’t worry!
 We digitize Betamax too!

 Techs and Specs